smartdeveloper1030/facebook_pocketpartner_googlesheet/README.md

 Thanks to this bot, the company achieved an **8% reduction in ad costs** in target countries, all while keeping performance metrics strong!

-## Project Structure 📁

-You can check out the project here (currently private): ❤️ [GitHub Repository](https://github.com/smartdeveloper1030/facebook-pocketoption-combine) ❤️.

-**Note**: The project utilizes Google Cloud to manage Google Sheets, making it private at this time.
-However, I can provide a public version without the Google Cloud integration upon request.

 ## Getting Started

 If you're interested in learning more or viewing a demo, please feel free to reach out!